 Since I can cover more area faster, I tend to find large numbers of quarters in a short amount of time.
 On a recent hunt in a park I dug 36 quarters total.
 Most detectorists don’t see a lot of value in a clad quarter, but over time they quickly add up.

-The benefit to finding clad quarters is that I always have dollars to give to my 8 and 5 year old kids.
-To us they’re just quarters…but to them…Hey, they have sumthin!
-The rest of the clad coins can be tumbled and added to piggy banks for a rainy day.
-Another benefit to those coins is that it teaches kids how to count and manage their money.
+The benefit to finding clad quarters is that I always have dollars to give to my 8 and 5 year old kids to tumble and add to piggy banks for a rainy day.
+Another benefit to those coins is that it teaches kids how to count and manage their own money.

 JEWELRY FOR SIGNIFICANT OTHER

-From time to time we find jewelry while out metal detecting.
-Those of you with a significant other can attest to the fact that our spouses sometimes want items that we find with our metal detectors.
+From time to time we find jewelry while out metal detecting and sometimes our spouses want those items that we find.
 Recently while detecting at a park I found an antique looking silver ring with an amethyst stone in it.
-My wife loves the color purple and has a birthday coming up.
-She likes the ring, so I think it will make a great additional birthday present.
-I enjoyed the thrill of finding it and now she can enjoy wearing it.
+My wife loves the color purple and has a birthday coming and she likes the ring, so I think it will make a great additional birthday present for her.
+I had the thrill of finding it and now she can enjoy wearing it.
 It’s times like that when we get the extra benefits from our finds.

 MORE PRECIOUS METALS FOR YOUR COLLECTION